Revo1999/cds-lang/assignment1/README.md

 ## Limitations

 The program does not present the data in an easy to understand matter, understood as the the data in the out folder is scattered across many csv's that dont present the whole picture.

+## Emissions

+*Codecarbon has been used to track the environmental impact of running this code which equates to:* **2.16 of co2-equivalents in grams**

+For calculation documentation see [Emissions](https://github.com/Revo1999/cds-lang/tree/main/emissions)